Our offer for children with SEND

 It is important that we recognise that all children are individual and have the right to be supported in order to achieve their potential.

-A child, or young person, will be considered to have SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+A child, or young person, will be considered to have SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 There are four main areas of SEND need, these are: